ts-klassen/segmentalZundamon/README.md

 If you let others use the audio, inform them about the terms and conditions.

-The license of this repository itself is under TTS QUEST DO WTF YOU WANT TO PUBLIC LICENSE.
+The license of this repository itself is under TTS QUEST PUBLIC LICENSE.
 You can do anything with the source code.
 Just the source code.